 Be good sportsman if you can but, above all, win and we will give you a shiny medal.
-And because these are Olympic medals, they will bring frame and perhaps fortune, too.
-Winning medals change lives.
+And because these are Olympic medals, they will bring fame and perhaps fortune, too.
+Winning medals changes lives.
 Being good sports alone rarely do.
 Sad, perhaps, but true.

-Between the Olympics ideal and the Olympics reality is a trap that eight badminton players fell into at London 2012.
+Between the Olympics ideal and the Olympics reality is a trap that tight badminton players fell into at London 2012.

-They didn's cheat.
-Instead, they tried to win - by deliberately trying to lose.
+They didn't cheat.
+Instead, they fried to win — by deliberately trying to lose.
 They bent the rules to breaking point.
-But they didn't trample on them like doped sprinter Ben Johnson at the 1998 Seoul Olympics or Fred Lorz in 1904, the New Yorker who hitched a ride by car for much of the Olympics marathon and then ran over the finish line in first place.
-It's not like boxer taking a dive or a soccer player scoring in his own goal to get a fat envelope from syndicate.
+But they didn't trample on them like doped sprinter Ben Johnson at the 1988 Seoul Olympics or Fred Lorz in 1904, the New Yorker who hitched a ride by car for much of the Olympics marathon and then ran over the finish line in first place.
+It's not like a boxer taking a dive or a soccer player scoring in his own goal to get a fat envelope from syndicate.
 Those are cheats, dammed cheats.
 The women badminton players from China, South Korea and Indonesia are not.